 top of page

-ASPN is seeking manufacturers interested to participate in a Sustainable Manufacturing Pilot Program which includes a no cost Life Cycle Assessment (LCA).
+In 2024, ASPN sought manufacturers interested in participating in a Smart Manufacturing Pilot Program, which included a no cost Life Cycle Assessment (LCA).
 Life Cycle Assessments typically cost a manufacturer approximately $50,000 per assessment.
-We are able to offer this assessment at no cost thanks to a grant from the Appalachian Regional Commission.
+The ASPN initiative was able to offer this assessment to four regional manufacturers at no cost thanks to a grant from the Appalachian Regional Commission.

 What is an LCA?

 An LCA measures the environmental impacts of a product or material.
 It is a quantitative assessment and is the gold standard in understanding the environmental consequences of a product.
-There are a number of benefits of an LCA and it can benefit your company in the following areas:
+LCAs offer a number of benefits and can benefit your company in the following areas:

 Design